marcusoftnet/marcusoftnet.github.io/_posts/2016-05-27-a-scary-thought-experiment.md

 Let me finish the post with a series of questions.

-* Why would she create a company organised like the current project you are in?
+* Why would she create a company organized like the current project you are in?
 * What would she create instead?

   * What is the difference?